 “The program is a complete package in itself.
 I am 100% satisfied with it and found back my inner passion towards counselling students.
 The course helped me diversify as a counsellor.
 I am now qualified and skilled to practice Psychology & Career Counselling.
 I am sure this is going to help me further in my career”.
 She added.

-The Global Career Counsellor Certification is trusted by 5500+ individuals across the country.
-2700+ individuals who have completed this certification are from a Psychology background.
+The Global Career Counsellor Program is trusted by 5500+ individuals across the country.
+2700+ individuals who have completed this career counselling program are from a Psychology background.

 Strengthen your base as a Psychological Counsellor